 The best nonprofits are most often far better than those who are just good.
 By working together with nonprofits who have proven themselves to be among the very best, we can work most effectively towards our goal.

 If success can be measured, it must be measured.
-Therefore, we rigorously evaluate and test the results of our projects and make these findings public so that we and others can learn what does and what doesn’t work in the field.
+Therefore, we rigorously evaluate and test the results of our projects and make these findings public.

-Together with our project partners, we develop initiatives that provide smallholder coffee farmers with the means to escape their dire situation.
-We are currently funding two initiatives:
+Together with our project partners, we develop initiatives that provide smallholder coffee farmers with the means to escape extreme poverty.
+We are currently funding the following initiatives:

-- An unconditional cash transfer program with GiveDirectly, a US non-profit, targeting 3,400 poor households in Iganga district, a coffee-growing region in Uganda, which started in early 2016.
+- An unconditional cash transfer program with GiveDirectly, a US non-profit, targeting 3,400 poor households in a coffee-growing region in Uganda.

 With Par we fund international programs that meet our criteria regarding effectiveness, efficiency and transparency.
 And why the name “Par”?
 Par is Latin.
 Its translation?
 “Equal”.
 “Equal” as in Article 1 of the Universal Declaration of Human Rights: "All human beings are born free and equal in dignity and rights."